Anomalous electron states: FLUCTUATION SMEARING OF THE ELECTRON DISTRIBUTION

 With the expression (\ref{A10}) the integral in (\ref{A12}) is divergent and, according to rules of quantum electrodynamics, it should be regularized by subtraction of the divergent part \cite{LANDAU3}

 Doing this regularization in (\ref{A12}) and subtracting the $\eta=0$ part, one obtains

 with $\eta(\omega)$ from (\ref{A10}).
 The integral in (\ref{A14}) diverges only logarithmically.
 This divergence is not required a further regularization since it is related to the non-relativistic approach used.
 Due to that the integration in (\ref{A14}) is restricted by $mc^2/\hbar$ \cite{MIG}.
-Under this condition, multiplying (\ref{A14}) by 3 due to the dimensionality, we obtain the expression (\ref{147}) followed from the exact theory with the logarithmic accuracy.\\
+Under this condition, multiplying (\ref{A14}) by 3 due to the dimensionality, we obtain the expression (\ref{147}).